Ktor 3.3.2 Help

 Write sample code to trigger the handler

-• Staying within the configureRouting() method, add the additional lines as shown below:
+• Staying within the configureRouting() method, add the additional route as shown below:

 You have now added an endpoint with the URL /error-test.
-When this endpoint is triggered, an exception will be thrown with the type used in the handler.
+When this endpoint is triggered, an exception is thrown with the type used in the handler.

 Restart and invoke the sample code